 Division 1 — General provisions

 [248.
-Deleted by No. 19 of 2016 s.
+Deleted: No. 19 of 2016 s.
 240.]

 249. Local laws to prevent spread of infectious disease

 Local laws may be made in accordance with Part XIV in relation to all or any of the following matters for the purpose of preventing or controlling the spread of an infectious disease —